adzfaulkner/sainsburys/README.md

 one should pick a real task as opposed to participating in tutorial's hence I picked Symfony Console.
 Read plenty about it, all made sense etc but I could not say I have used it.
-I can now, however I can safely say I have only touched the tip of the iceburg as this task did not require me to use it's full capabilities.
+I can now, however I can safely say I have only touched the "tip of the iceburg" as this task did not require me to use it's full capabilities.

 Goutte Client is a lightweight scraping library I have come across before but did not have a use case to use it until now.
-Under the bonet it uses guzzle to do the http request and returns a symfont crawler object which allows you to transverse the DOM using jQuery style selectors.
+Under the bonnet it uses guzzle to do the HTTP request and returns a Symfony crawler object which allows you to transverse the DOM using jQuery style selectors.
 Quite neat.

-The other I have opted to use is Phake which is a unit test mocking library which basically simplifies mocking dependencies compared to PHP unit's native support.
-I was introduced to this @ PHP UK 2016 and I was impressed with what was presented.
-This task provided me with the perfect opportunity to experiement withe the library and it worked well.
+The other I have opted to use is Phake unit testing mocking library.
+I was introduced to it during PHP UK 2016 and I was impressed with what was presented as it seemed to reduce the amount of code it takes to mock an object compared to PHP unit's native support.
+This task provided me with the perfect opportunity to experiment with the library and it worked well.

 Requirements
 ------------